Is heat or ice better for back pain?

 Heat therapy is usually recommended for upper back pain relief because pain in this area is usually due to muscle soreness.
 Heat therapy via a heating pack, a warm bath, or an extra long shower should help the muscles to relax.
 Ice won't do any damage, but it may make you feel more stiff until that tissue warms up again.
 We also love some self massage of these muscles with a theracane!

-Revision Health Services offers telehealth for Florida residents as well as massage and physical therapy locally in Jacksonville, Nocatee, and St. Johns, Florida.
+Revision Health Services offers in-home massage and in-home physical therapy services locally in Jacksonville, Nocatee, and St. Johns, Florida.
 To find out if our services could be the best fit for you, reach out and let's chat!

 Until next time, stay healthy, keep moving, and take care of yourself.